 Composting is one of the most important ways we have of recycling, reducing landfill and enriching our earth.
+Bootstrap Compost will be on site at Boston GreenFest to teach us more about composting and to help us get closer to achieving zero waste.

 Everyone should compost their vegetable and fruit wastes.
 Carrot peels, potato peels, onion skins and mango skins, all go into the compost.
 Garden wastes such as grass cuttings, leaves, small twigs and pulled up weeds also should be composted.
 A compost bin can be small or large.
 You can make one yourself or purchase one.
 It can be indoors or outdoors and it is best to establish a worm compost with red wrigglers (Find them at your local bait shop!).